-In addition to the individual consultation process that you must follow in every redundancy situation, you are also obligated to undertake collective consultation.
-This means that you are required to consult with a group of employee representatives, or a trade union if your business recognises one, as well as with individuals.
+In addition to following the individual consultation process for every redundancy situation, you must also undertake collective consultation.
+You must consult with a group of employee representatives or a trade union (if your business recognizes one) in addition to consulting with individuals.

 2. Collective Consultations